 Defining Deadly Weapons

 However, even something like a baseball bat qualifies as a deadly weapon as it can be used in a manner that induces serious harm.
-As long as the object can cause death, visible disfigurement, a broken bone or serious harm, it qualifies as a dangerous or deadly weapon.
+As long as the object can cause death, visible disfigurement, a broken bone, or other serious harm, it qualifies as a dangerous or deadly weapon.

-Assault and Battery Penalties
+Assault and Battery Penalties in Oklahoma

 If a medical provider is assaulted with a deadly weapon, the crime is punishable by upwards of a full year in jail, a $1,000 fine or both.
-A penalty of life in prison is possible for those who shoot a family member, date or an individual with whom one has a child as it qualifies as domestic abuse.
+A penalty of life in prison is possible for those who shoot a family member or an individual with whom one has a child, as it qualifies as domestic abuse.

 As an example, restitution is paid to cover the cost of related medical treatment, replacing damaged or destroyed property and/or mental counseling necessary in the aftermath of the crime.

 Contact our law office today to learn more about how we can combat your assault and battery charge and get your life back on track.